Institutional Biosafety Committee (IBC)

 IBC Membership

-The IBC is comprised of faculty, safety professionals, and members of the community.
-University safety professionals serve as ex-officio members of the committee.
-Faculty and community members are appointed by the Vice Provost of Research for renewable three year terms.
-Collectively, the membership of the IBC includes:
+The IBC is comprised of Mason faculty, health and safety professionals, risk managers, and members of the community.
+Members are appointed by the Associate Vice President for Safety, Emergency & Enterprise Risk Management for renewable three-year terms.
+Collectively, the membership of the IBC includes experience, expertise and knowledge in:

 • Institutional policies;